17764592882/bladder_cancer_dataset/README.md

 # bladder_cancer_dataset
-The images of dataset of the lesion are 768.
+Thanks to the organizing committee of China College Students Computer Design Competition.Among them, there are 768 pictures of lesions, as shown in the folder tumour_label.The pixel value of 255 represents the lesion spots.